wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher/site/themes/wso2/libs/bootstrap-rating/README.md

 ### Using Non-Bootsrap icons

 Though the original idea was to use glyphicons provided by Bootstrap, any symbol can be used.
-It means that the rating control is not tightly tied to Bootstrap and you can use it without Bootstrap.
+This means that the rating control is not tightly tied to Bootstrap and you can use it without Bootstrap.

 #### Font Awesome icons